costerton-biofilm-center/RNAseq_protocols/protocols/RNABee_extraction.md

 6. Centrifuge for 30 min @ 13,000g in centrifuge pre-cooled to +4°C.
 7. Carefully remove the tubes...Do not disrupt the pase-seperation!
 8. In the fume hood, use a 1mL pipette and transfer the upper, aqueous layer to a clean 1.5mL tube.
 Leave ~100 μL of the aq layer to avoid phenol contamination.
-9. Add 0.5mL isopropanol per 1mL RNA Bee used to the aq phase.
+9. Add 0.5mL isopropanol per 1mL Trizol used to the aq phase.
 10. Add 2uL linear acrylamide.
 Invert the tube several times to mix.
 11. Precipitate the tubes at -20°C for 1-2 hours.
 ALternatively, preciptate overnight at -80°C.